abberdeen/circuitid-csharp/docs/ClientsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ClientsApi(Configuration.Default);
-            var clients = new Clients(); // Clients | The JSON object that will be posted to the REST API endpoint.
+            var clientsCreateOrPatch = new ClientsCreateOrPatch(); // ClientsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetClient200Response result = apiInstance.CreateClient(clients);
+                GetClient200Response result = apiInstance.CreateClient(clientsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)